executablebooks/github-activity/docs/use.md

 ### Manually create your own API token

-Alternativelly, you can create your own GitHub access token and store it yourself.
+Alternatively, you can create your own GitHub access token and store it yourself.
 To do so, follow these steps:

 - Create your own access token.
 Go to the [new GitHub access token page](https://github.com/settings/tokens/new)